FORT WORTH/MID-CITIES: Securing Grants (and Matching Funds) From Employers

 The Greater Cincinnati Chapter created a sponsorship package that offers potential chapter sponsors exact options making it easy to solicit sponsorships.
 The chapter offers two levels of general chapter sponsorships.
 The first level offers marketing opportunities for chapter programs, while the other level offers opportunities for marketing and interaction with the chapter beyond general programming.
 The chapter also offers three sponsorship levels for the chapter conference.
 Chapter volunteers use email and call scripts to solicit potential sponsors.
 The sponsorship options are available via the chapter website for an easy sign-up and payment option for sponsors.
 The sponsorship program brought the chapter more than $13,500 of income in 2019.

-- Greater Cincinnati - SOS Submission
+- Greater Cincinnati - SOS Submission Form

 - Greater Cincinnati - Chapter Sponsorship Program